Directorate General of Hydrocarbons

 The Directorate General of Hydrocarbon (DGH) is the Indian governmental regulatory body under the Ministry of Petroleum and Natural Gas.

 The Directorate General of Hydrocarbons (DGH) was established in 1993 under the administrative control of Ministry of Petroleum and Natural Gas through Government of India Resolution.
 Objectives of DGH are to promote sound management of the oil and natural gas resources having a balanced regard for environment, safety, technological and economic aspects of the petroleum activity.

 Vision

-To be an upstream advisory & technical regulatory body of international repute, creating value for society through proliferation and dissemination of E&P knowledge optimal hydrocarbon resources management & environment friendly practices.
+Its vision is to be an advisory & technical regulatory body of international repute, creating value for society through proliferation and dissemination of E&P knowledge, optimal hydrocarbon resource management & environment friendly practices.

 Objective

 To promote exploration and sound management of the petroleum and natural gas resources as also non-conventional hydrocarbon energy resources having balanced regard for the environment, safety, technological and economic aspects.